belleau/methInheritSim/README.md

 [![Bioconductor Time](http://bioconductor.org/shields/years-in-bioc/methInheritSim.svg)](http://bioconductor.org/packages/release/bioc/html/methInheritSim.html "Bioconductor status")

-*methInheritSim* is now an official package of [Bioconductor](http://bioconductor.org/).
+**methInheritSim** is now an official package of [Bioconductor](http://bioconductor.org/).
 The current release can be directly downloaded from their website:
 [Current release](http://bioconductor.org/packages/methInheritSim)

+## Description of Package Functionality ##

+The vignette of the **methInheritSim** package, which is a document that provides a task-oriented description of the package functionality, is available on Bioconductor website: [methInheritSim vignette](http://bioconductor.org/packages/release/bioc/vignettes/methInheritSim/inst/doc/methInheritSim.html)

 ## Authors ##